Karen Hodgson MA(ED); UKCP; MBACP; PGHYP; EMDR; DIP COUNS; RELATE TRAINED;

 What led in to train as a Hypno/Psychotherapist?

 During the late 1980's to mid 1990's I was employed as a p/t Lecturer in several Further & Higher Education teaching establishments where I taught Business & Management Studies, Leisure & Tourism & Sports Management.
 From this I developed an interest in working with some of the emotional needs of students.
 I think this is where the seed for entering into the psychotherapy and counselling arena first originated.
 I also believe that therapeutic counselling can be a psycho-educative process.

-My background in psycho-dynamic theory whilst working at Relate informed me of the importance of the subconscious and its interplay with our behaviours and habits which encouraged me to train as a hypno/psychotherapist
+My background in psycho-dynamic theory has inforned me of the importance of the subconscious and its interplay with our behaviours and habits.
+This interest has also encouraged me to train in hypno/Psychotherapy.

 What is my personal philosophy?